Appalachian Psychoanalytic Society sponsors a

 12:15pm Complete Evaluations and Adjourn

-After attending this introductory-level seminar in full, participants will be able to:
+After attending this intermediate-level seminar in full, participants will be able to:

 Professional and Scholar Members: